phantauth/phantauth-doc/src/README.md

 ## OpenID Connect Provider

 OpenID Connect identity provider for random generated users.
-You can integrate PhantAuth as standard OpenID Connect provider to any web site or mobile application.
+You can integrate PhantAuth as standard OpenID Connect provider to any web site or mobile application directly or via authentication integrators.

 ## Random User Generator